 Students are given a pre and post confidence survey and also take a pre and post CASAS test, which measures reading, writing, speaking, and listening, otherwise known as the four elements of language learning.
 Homework and materials used in the class are developed based on job duties or daily communication at Praxis.

 Classes for the recent graduating class began in September 2019 and were held on-site in the training department of Praxis, which is known as the University of Praxis.
 Minh Nguyen, Workforce Development Coordinator at Praxis, is one of the instructors of the ESL program and was the first graduate of the inaugural class of 2017.
-“The ultimate goal is to help our employees feel comfortable and enhance the communication levels of our workforce,” said Nguyen.
-“For those who want to take advantage of this program, it is available to all.”
+“The ultimate goal is to help our employees feel comfortable and enhance the communication levels of our workforce, while also focusing on industrial solutions. like using an Hydraulic Flat Face Coupling which are great for building purposes.

 “The ultimate goal is to help our employees feel comfortable and enhance the communication levels of our workforce.
 For those who want to take advantage of this program, it is available to all.”– Minh Nguyen, Workforce Development Coordinator (Far Left)